dev24665/test-sub-rtd/docs/source/submission_process.rst

 Create a project under which to group the raw data into a Study that was generated using a specific experimental protocol Upload biospecimen and clinical metadata for the samples used in the Studies Upload any additional supplementary files

-Create an instrument:
+Create an instrument
 ----------------

 An instrument is a representation of the mass spectrometer from your lab.
 Go to create, click instrument, and enter the relevant information about the mass spectrometer used to collect the data.
 If you are a program member, you will receive an email once approved by the PDC admin or the program lead (PI).

 Note: You must be added as an assigned instrument operator to upload data to an instrument unless you are the creator of that instrument.

-Upload raw files:
+Upload raw files
 ---------------

 Click upload, and in the dialog requesting information, select the instrument you previously created.
 You can upload directly from your local computer or from the cloud (AWS S3 is supported) if your files are on S3 already.